Is Tea Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink tea?

 Yes, pregnant women can drink tea safely with some precautions.
 Limit caffeinated teas like black and green tea to stay under 200mg of caffeine daily (about 2-3 cups).
-Many herbal teas like ginger and peppermint are considered safe in moderation.
-However, some herbal teas should be avoided entirely.
-Always check ingredients and consult your healthcare provider if unsure about a specific tea.
+Many herbal teas like peppermint and ginger are considered safe in moderation.
+However, some herbal ingredients should be avoided entirely, so always check the ingredient list before trying a new tea.

 What are the risks of tea during pregnancy?

-The main risks involve caffeine and certain herbal ingredients.
-Excessive caffeine intake (over 200mg daily) has been linked to low birth weight and increased miscarriage risk.
-Some herbal teas contain ingredients like hibiscus, licorice root, and ginseng that may affect hormone levels or uterine activity.
-Black tea can also inhibit iron absorption, which is important during pregnancy when iron needs increase.
+The main risks of tea during pregnancy relate to caffeine and certain herbal ingredients.
+Excessive caffeine intake has been linked to low birth weight and may increase miscarriage risk.
+Some herbs like hibiscus have hormonal effects, licorice root is associated with developmental concerns, and chamomile may stimulate uterine contractions.
+Black tea can also inhibit iron absorption, which is important during pregnancy.

 What teas should I avoid while pregnant?